|Nutritional Guidelines (per serving)|

 In a bowl, combine ricotta cheese, eggs, parmesan cheese, 1/2 teaspoon salt and a generous pinch of black pepper.
 Set aside.
 In a separate bowl, combine the spinach and broccoli.

-In a glass or ceramic baking dish measuring approximately 9x13 inches, spread a generous ladleful of tomato sauce along the bottom with a spatula.
+In a glass or ceramic baking dish measuring approximately 9x13 inches, spread a generous ladleful of tomato sauce along with the bottom with a spatula.
 Place a single layer of lasagna noodles on the sauce (you'll probably need four, and they can overlap slightly to fit the pan).
 Spread about one-third of the ricotta mixture on the noodles, and then evenly spread the spinach-broccoli mixture over the ricotta.
 Sprinkle with about one-third of the shredded mozzarella cheese.
 Add another layer of noodles, then another third of the ricotta mixture, and evenly layer the zucchini slices over the ricotta.
 Top evenly with a thin layer of sauce and a sprinkling of mozzarella cheese.
 For the final layer, add one more row of lasagna noodles, the remaining ricotta cheese, the mushrooms, the remaining tomato sauce, and the remaining mozzarella cheese.
 Bake in a 350˚F oven for 45 to 50 minutes, until cheese is melting and bubbling.
 Remove from oven and let stand for 15 minutes before cutting and serving.

-For the final layer, add one more row of lasagna noodles, the remaining ricotta cheese, the mushrooms, the remaining tomato sauce and the remaining mozzarella cheese.
+For the final layer, add one more row of lasagna noodles, the remaining ricotta cheese, the mushrooms, the remaining tomato sauce, and the remaining mozzarella cheese.

 Bake in a 350˚F oven for 45 to 50 minutes, until cheese is melting and bubbling.
 Remove from oven and let stand for 15 minutes before cutting and serving.